444caro/cjm72-assignment-10/README.md

 **Demo Video:** https://youtu.be/jQajtgPoXCQ

-please add coco_images_resized to static folder to reproduce results
+please add coco_images_resized to static folder and image_embeddings.pickle in working directory to reproduce results

 **Goal:** Implement a simplified version of Google Image Search.